Student Awards and Recognition

 Award for Advocacy and Volunteerism in Genetic Counseling

-This award recognizes one graduate each year who exemplifies the goals of advocacy, service, and outreach in support of the field and improved patient care, essential components of the genetic counseling profession.
+This award recognizes graduates who exemplify the goals of advocacy, service, and outreach in support of the field and improved patient care, essential components of the genetic counseling profession.

 Isaac Elysee with his Excellence in Counseling Award